 Visitor Reporting is a powerful self-service application to drive the analysis on different sites according to a geofence created by the user.
 It offers insights on the visitors to a select property in the form of one-off online summaries in the PiinPoint app, called Visitor Reports, which analyze trade area size, visit counts across time, demographics, and related visit activity for a specific location.

-Given that the report can be built off of any drawn shape in PiinPoint, there is lots of room for creativity and assessment, but also room for confusion and error.
+Given that the report can be built on any drawn shape in PiinPoint, there is lots of room for creativity and assessment, but also room for confusion and error.
 For example, the user has the flexibility of geofencing multiple buildings together, a building plus its parking lot, a larger area such as a train station, and so on.
-The user also has the ability to geofence a very small building, with possibly multiple stories, or an in-line retail location whose geofence may imprecisely overlap with a neighbouring store, or an area that is so large and so frequent with visits that it cannot be run in-app.
+The user also has the ability to geofence a very small building with multiple stories, or an in-line retail location whose geofence may imprecisely overlap with a neighbouring store, or an area that is so large and so frequent with visits that it cannot be run in-app.

 It is important to understand that these limitations of the data require that some necessary best practices in the app are followed.
 PiinPoint recommends following the below guidelines for drawing geofences for Visitor Reports: